-XLC’s Project Management Certificate Program is built on the content and processes found in A Guide to the Project Management Body of Knowledge (PMBOK Guide) – Sixth Edition.
+XLC’s Project Management Certificate Program is built on the content and processes found in A Guide to the Project Management Body of Knowledge (PMBOK Guide) – Seventh Edition.
 This highly interactive program develops the essential skills and real-world practices required for project managers to be successful, delivering projects on time, on budget, and according to specifications.

 An emphasis is placed on projects being processed with gates or quality checkpoints embedded within these processes.
 Not all projects are the same — they range from capital assets projects where the endpoint is known to IT and development projects where the endpoint is somewhat vague.

 Successfully deliver your projects on time, on budget, and according to specifications by:

 - Developing an applied understanding of the principles, processes, and tools of project management and how to leverage them in your real-world environment